Choose a degree which will help you make a positive difference

 The opportunity to gain assessment feedback support will encourage dialogue, enabling students to make the most of their feedback, provide action plans and utilise academic, student and practice support staff as required.
 The choice of assessment task is aligned to the unit outcomes, appropriate learner outcomes with the intention of building a range of academic skills and role development.

 The assessment strategy is designed to provide a diverse range of assessment approaches, with feedback and feedforward mechanisms designed to help students make the most from assessment and continue to develop.

 This programme operates within the University’s Postgraduate Regulatory Framework and conforms to its regulations on assessment for Postgraduate degrees.
 Due to the professional and practice-based nature of this programme, derogations are required for compliance with NMC approval requirements.
 These apply to all students on the programme.

 Who you'll meet

 Our teaching team includes qualified health professionals with extensive experience of nursing and leadership roles within the NHS as well as nurse education.
-Visiting professors in the field of Children’s Nursing and specialist care.
-Specialist practitioners in the workforce and experts by experience all enhance the learning, teaching and assessment experience.
+We also have visiting professors in the field of Children’s Nursing and specialist care, specialist practitioners in the workforce and experts by experience all enhance the learning, teaching and assessment experience.